 e73 - Critical

-When your thermostat displays error code e73, it signifies that the Rc wire is not receiving power.
-This may be as easy as the breaker being turned off, but it can also be something with the wiring.
-After shutting off the power to your HVAC system and thermostat, you can visually check the wires to make sure none of them are loose or damaged.
-If nothing seems to be out of place, it’s a good idea to contact a local professional.
+This will sometimes be as easy as the breaker being shut off, but it can also be an issue with the wiring.
+After shutting off the power to your HVAC system and thermostat, you can visually examine the wires to make sure nothing is loose or damaged.
+If nothing seems to be out of place, it’s time to get in touch with a local professional.